jeanettie/jeanettiesblog/README.md

 username: codelouisville, password: djangopython.
 Once in the admin you can click on "view site" at the top right.
 Then feel free to explore the site.

 To pull from git hub.
-Fork and clone this repository.
+Fork and/or clone this repository.

+1. From the jeanettiesblog folder enter the following into the command line in order to start the virutal enviroment:
+$ virtualenv --python=python3.6 myvenv
+$ source myvenv/bin/activate

+2. Next install Django using pip.
+(myvenv) ~$ pip install --upgrade pip
+(myvenv) ~$ pip install django~=1.11.0

+3. To runserver, enter the following into the command line:
+(myvenv) ~$ python manage.py runserver